Home / Europe / Spain / Cocido Madrileño

 Cocido Madrileño

-Authentic Cocido Madrileño from Madrid, Spain, showing the three traditional servings: steaming noodle soup, chickpeas with...
+Authentic Cocido Madrileño from Spain, showing its three traditional servings: noodle soup, chickpeas with vegetables, and assorted meats.

 Usually safe when basic precautions are followed